fuliufu/rep123/README.md

    - Look for the **rep+** tab (you might need to click the `>>` overflow menu).

 This combo makes rep+ handy for bug bounty hunters and vulnerability researchers who want Burp-like iteration without the heavyweight UI.
 Install the extension, open DevTools, head to the rep+ panel, and start hacking. 😎

+## Permissions & Privacy
+- **Optional**: `webRequest` + `<all_urls>` only when you enable multi-tab capture.
+- **Data**: Stored locally; no tracking/analytics.
+- **AI**: Your API keys stay local; request/response content is sent only to the provider you choose (Claude/Gemini) when you invoke AI features.

+## ⚠️ Limitations

+rep+ runs inside Chrome DevTools, so:

+- No raw HTTP/1 or malformed requests (fetch() limitation)
+- Some headers can’t be overridden (browser sandbox)
+- No raw TCP sockets (no smuggling/pipelining tests)
+- DevTools panel constraints limit certain UI setups

+rep+ is best for quick testing, replaying, and experimenting — not full low-level HTTP work.

 ## Star History